Zastinian/HedystiaDocs/data/billing/start/pterodactyl.md

 ## Increase Panel API Rate Limit

 The following steps are completely optional.
-If you want to prevent EsmileBilling from failing to communicate with Pterodactyl panel, please add the following lines to the end of the **.env file of Pterodactyl panel**.
+If you want to prevent HedystiaBilling from failing to communicate with Pterodactyl panel, please add the following lines to the end of the **.env file of Pterodactyl panel**.

 ```
 APP_API_CLIENT_RATELIMIT=1440
 APP_API_APPLICATION_RATELIMIT=480
 ```

 The above lines tell Pterodactyl to accept more API requests.
-If there are more than 300 users using EsmileBilling at the same time, consider increase both values to avoid reaching the limit.
+If there are more than 300 users using HedystiaBilling at the same time, consider increase both values to avoid reaching the limit.

 ## Enable the Configuration